 With no central heating, indoor temperatures are maintained year-round with solar energy, skylights, and lighting.
 More than 30,000 live plants act as natural air purifiers, which is helpful as the mall is large enough to require its own zip code.

-Both Southdale and The Mall of America still stand today, but whether or not they survive the culling of retail chains remains to be seen.
+Both Southdale and The Mall of America still stand today, but whether or not they'll survive the culling of retail chains, or succumb and become dead malls, remains to be seen.

 The insane popularity of the mall ultimately meant that corporations built too many of them.
 "Developers realized they could put a large, flat building in the middle of a field and quickly make money — so for decades... that's what they did," notes Amanda Nicholson, a professor of retail practice at Syracuse University.